Ion Media: As Paxson Communications Corporation

-The company was founded in 1988 by Lowell W. "Bud" Paxson in Florida.
+The company was founded in 1988 by Bud Paxson in Florida.
 The company purchased radio stations and a couple of television stations, eventually becoming Florida's largest radio group.
 The radio stations' formats included rock, contemporary hit radio, news and talk, and adult contemporary.
 The television stations were network affiliates of ABC and NBC.
 In 1993 the company began to purchase stations on the outer fringes of large television markets.

 In 1994, Paxson acquired its first television station, ABC affiliate WPBF in West Palm Beach, Florida.

 The company divested itself of both the radio group and major-network affiliated television stations in 1998, focusing on building its own independent TV network, "PAX TV".
 The company focused on acquiring UHF television stations.
 Some of these stations are out-of-market stations, such as WPXD in Ann Arbor, Michigan (45 mi from Detroit), KXLI in St. Cloud, Minnesota (60 mi from Minneapolis), WTLK in Rome, Georgia (45 mi from Atlanta), WPXJ in Pavilion, New York (45 mi from both Buffalo and Rochester, New York), and WAYK in Melbourne, Florida (60 mi from Orlando).
 Still in some markets the company bought low-rated stations that had the same type of signals as established stations with medium to high ratings.
 These stations included WCFC in Chicago (religious), WTGI in Wilmington, Delaware (brokered), WAKC in Akron, Ohio (Cleveland's secondary ABC affiliate), and channel 35 in Miami (Shopping), among others.
 In the fall of 1997, a tentative lineup was announced, and it included a family entertainment lineup of drama shows, movies, first-run shows, wildlife shows, sitcoms, and talk shows.
 The most expensive station acquisition was WBIS in New York City.
 The city government had sold this station to Dow Jones & Company and ITT in 1996 for nearly US$200 million.
 In January 1997, Dow Jones launched a business format called S+ during the day and a sports channel after 7 pm and on weekends.
 Dow Jones/ITT lost money on the operation, sold the station for about $225 million in May 1997, and shut down S+ that June in favor of Bloomberg Business News, Fox Sports Net and a block previewing new networks, IntroTV.
 Channel 31 was renamed WPXN with plans to be the flagship station of PAX TV in the fall of 1998.